-Notes PE/Athletics > Athletics are the front porch of your building.
-They should be a symbol pride, enthusiasin, and built to rate they the domands year commitment to a magic university university over chapper socia-economic how the opportunity opprotunky to be exposed a growing community.
-They should be an inclusive, is eleming environment
+Notes PE/Athletics > Athletics are the front porch of your building they should be a symbol pride, enthusiasing, and build to rate the damands of a sound community.
+They should be safe spaces where the needs of shadent-ahlets are met.